mhorpheus/test/DFIR-Triage-Scoping.md

 	- start [XFIR Spin-Up Process](DFIR-SpinUp.md),
 	- populate "Owner/Engagement Lead" and "Members" fields accordingly in Resilient.
 2. XFIR is not engaged:
-	- close ticket with "Not Engaged" resolution.
+	- proceed with steps described on this [page](DFIR-Engagement-Closeout.md#Not-Engaged-Closeout-Procedure).

-If there is no response for 24 hours, then send a follow up email or make a call.  --Should this be documented in Resilient?
+If there is no response for 24 hours, then send a follow up email or make a call.

 ## Claiming Time
 The XFIR service is built in such a way that anyone can request assistance, mainly by calling the Hotline.
 Triage and Scoping Calls are offered free of charge irrespective of having a retainer or not.
 It is not possible to provide claiming for all Triage participants.
 Only Triage Call Lead should: